AstroLoc: Robust Space to Ground Image Localizer: Experiments

 \subsection{Ablations}

-\custompar{Training setup} We compute ablations on the losses and mining in \cref{tab:ablation}, where results clearly show the strong impact from each module in our pipeline.
+We compute ablations on the losses and mining in \cref{tab:ablation}, where results clearly show the strong impact from each module in our pipeline.
 Most importantly, the combination of these components presents the optimal characteristic of orthogonality, in that their mixture has notably higher results than each of the singular elements.
-Features visualizations of the model trained with and without our mining is also shown in \cref{fig:tsne}.

-\custompar{Feature dimensionality} Given that feature dimensionality plays a crucial role in any large-scale retrieval task, as it is linearly correlated with the test-time memory footprint and matching time (\ie the time it takes to process the kNN), we present a plot (\cref{fig:ablation_feat_dim}) of how results vary when changing the dimension, as we compute results with two versions of the DINO-v2 backbone, base and small.
-Interestingly, we find that results increase up to the highest dimensionality (\ie 8448, equal to the input dimension to the final linear layer), showing no plateau at lower dimensions.